lalpreeti/ecommerce-websiteonlinemeal/README.md

 Contributions and improvements to the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.

 # Credits:
-This project is created by Umesh Gupta, as part of their Full Stack Web Development Course at AccioJob.
+This project is created by Preeti Ajay Kumar, as part of their Full Stack Web Development Course at AccioJob.

 # License:
 This project is available under an open-source license.
 Please refer to the LICENSE file for more details.